chris-pearce/scally/README.md

 /* Your styles
    ========================================================================= */

-Start styling your project :)
+// Start styling your project via individual @imports :)

 ```

 ### Example architecture

-So you may end up with your project setup like this—assuming you have contained
+You may end up with your project setup like this—assuming you have contained
 all of your CSS in a folder called `css` and you have used Bower as your
 package manager: